endroid/qr-code/README.md

 check $qrCode->getRoundBlockSize() value to see if block dimensions are rounded so that the image is more sharp and readable.
 Please note that rounding block size can result in additional padding to compensate for the rounding difference.
+And finally the encoding (default UTF-8 to support large character sets) can be set to `ISO-8859-1` if possible to improve readability.

 ## Built-in validation reader

 You can enable the built-in validation reader (disabled by default) by calling setValidateResult(true).
 This validation reader does not guarantee that the QR code will be readable by all readers but it helps you provide a minimum level of quality.

-Take note that the validator can consume quite amount of additional resources.
+Take note that the validator can consume quite amount of additional resources and it should be installed separately only if you use it.

 ## Symfony integration